Working in the UK after your studies

 We can currently advise about and support applications for Start-up visa and Tier 4 Doctorate Extension Scheme (DES) visa.

 The government has announced plans to reintroduce a general post-study work visa.
 The details of these plans have not been finalised yet, but there is some information available on this UKCISA webpage as well as on the general UKCISA Working after Studies webpage.
 We will update our website with more information as it becomes available.

 The Start-up visa has now replaced the Tier 1 Graduate Entrepreneur visa.
 Start-up is a UKVI initiative under which the University of Bristol is able to endorse a limited number of entrepreneurs for the 2 year visa and is co-run by the Basecamp Enterprise team in the Careers Service and Student Visa Services.
-This is those who want to set up a business in the UK and whose business venture meets the requirements of innovation, viability and scalability. urs.
+This is for those who want to set up a business in the UK and whose business venture meets the requirements of innovation, viability and scalability.

 Please see the UKVI website and the University's online resource What is the Start-Up visa? for further information about Start-up.
 Please be aware that the financial requirement is that you have already held £945 in your bank account for 90 consecutive days before you submit an online visa application.
 Please see Start-up visa (PDF, 162kB) for details on how to apply for the visa and what to prepare.

 If you would like to be considered for endorsement you will need to submit a business plan to the Basecamp Enterprise team.
 The deadline for buisness plan submissions is 14 Ocober 2019.
 Please see the online application to submit your business plan.